 Downtown East is located adjacent to the Mill District so you can also walk to Mill Ruins Park, Gold Medal Park, Mill City Museum, Guthrie Theater, and the Mississippi River.
 Downtown East is among the greatest spots to take pictures of Minneapolis.

-Downtown West for a quiet experience or visiting other suburbs
+Downtown West for a quiet experience or to visit other suburbs

 While the neighborhood’s name is Downtown West, it really isn’t downtown at all.
 This neighborhood is on the fringe of the first-ring suburb of St. Louis Park.